Skip to content

 resource_mapper

-ResourceMapper instance for pattern creation
+ResourceMapper instance for connector creation

 Source code in graflo/hq/graph_engine.py